CheVeraId/domainauth-spec/draft-narea-domainauth.md

    - A malicious TLD operator could theoretically issue fraudulent DNSSEC responses.
    - Organisations SHOULD consider the governance of their TLD when assessing security.
 3. **DNSSEC Implementation Vulnerabilities:**
-   - Flaws in DNSSEC implementations could affect VeraId security.
+   - Flaws in DNSSEC implementations could affect DomainAuth security.
    - Implementations SHOULD use well-tested, actively maintained DNSSEC libraries.
    - Security updates for DNSSEC components SHOULD be promptly applied.
 4. **DNSSEC Adoption:**
-   - Not all domains support DNSSEC, limiting VeraId adoption.
+   - Not all domains support DNSSEC, limiting DomainAuth adoption.
    - DNSSEC misconfiguration can lead to verification failures.
    - Organisations MUST properly maintain their DNSSEC configuration.
 5. **Key Rollovers:**